-Type Establishing Authority Members Appointing officers Term length Term limits Member removal Sunset Decision-making Charter, Planning Code or Administrative Code 41 7 MYR 4 years None 3 terms For cause At will None Changes to responsibilities Remove role in Legacy Business application review and requirement to approve a Preservation Element of the General Plan
+Type Establishing Authority Members Appointing officers Term length Term limits Member removal Sunset Decision-making Charter, Planning Code or Administrative Code 50 7 MYR 4 years None 3 terms For cause At will None Changes to responsibilities Remove role in Legacy Business application review and requirement to approve a Preservation Element of the General Plan

 The Task Force recommends keeping the Historic Preservation Commission (HPC), which advises the City on historic preservation matters and approves certain permits to alter historically or culturally significant buildings.
-In addition, the Task Force recommends moving most of HPC's technical duties from the Charter to the Planning Code and removing rigid seat qualifications that make it difficult to recruit candidates.
+The Task Force recommends moving most of HPC's technical duties from the Charter to the Planning Code or Administrative Code and removing rigid seat qualifications that make it difficult to recruit candidates.
 In lieu of specific professional experience or certifications for each seat, the Task Force suggests codifying desirable qualifications for all members of the body.
 The Task Force recommends eliminating the requirement for HPC to approve a Preservation Element of the General Plan.
-This element has never been produced, isn't required by the state, and is duplicative with preservation planning elsewhere in the General Plan and department policies.
-Finally, the Task Force recommends removing HPC's role in the legacy business application review process, consistent with the HPC's own suggestions in its written comment letter.
+This element has never been produced, is not required by the state, and is duplicative with preservation planning elsewhere in the General